-Just like GSDs, this intimidating looking breed known as Doberman has been used in the police work for many years.
-They're not as commonly used as other breeds, though.
-They aren’t trained to be aggressive, but to rather enjoy when going out into the field to work.
+Just like GSDs, this intimidating-looking breed has been used in police work for many decades.
+While popular, they're not as commonly used as other police dog breeds mentioned above.

-Intelligent, courageous, and beautiful, the Doberman Pinscher is primarily used to apprehend fleeing criminals by grabbing the arm and pulling them to the ground.
+Primarily, Dobermans are used to apprehend fleeing criminals by grabbing the arm and pulling them to the ground.

-Regularly ranked in the top 10 best K-9 officers, the Bloodhound is an amazing tracker and one of the original police work dogs.
+Regularly ranked among one of the most popular police dog breeds and picked as one of the top 10 best K-9 officers by law enforcement themselves, the Bloodhound is an amazing tracker and one of the original police work dogs.

-Bloodhounds first started their “careers” alongside humans as hunting gun dogs, and were later employed as police dogs due to their incredible sense of smell and tracking abilities.
+Bloodhounds first started their “careers” alongside humans as hunting gun dogs and were later employed as police dogs due to their incredible sense of smell and tracking abilities.

 7. Bouvier des Flandres

-They may not look like it from certain angles, but these large dogs have been used as protection and service dogs for many decades.
+While they may not look like it from certain angles (and, likely, you haven't heard of them as being among police dog breeds), these large dogs have been used as protection and service dogs for many decades.

-However, handlers are very respectful of this breed and they dog get to work in law enforcement in certain countries.
+However, handlers are very respectful of this breed, and they do get to work in law enforcement in certain countries.

 8. Giant Schnauzer

-The Giant Schnauzer is also used in search rescue, because of their relentlessness, loyalty to the task and unwillingness to give up.
+The Giant Schnauzer is also used in search rescue because of their relentlessness, loyalty to the task, and unwillingness to give up.

 9. American Pit Bull Terrier

-Due to their history of dog fighting, they were rarely employed for K-9 units before; however, this has been changing as law enforcement realized their great potential.
+Due to their dogfighting history, they were rarely employed for K-9 units before; however, this has been changing as law enforcement realized their great potential.

-Today, the Briard is most often used in police search and rescue missions, tracking, and as PTSD service dogs.
+Today, the Briard is most often used in police search and rescue missions, tracking, and PTSD service dogs.